Skip to content

 define_measure(name, numerator=None, denominator=None, group_by=None, intervals=None) πŸ”—

-Add a measure to the list of measures to be generated.
+Add a measure to the collection of measures to be generated.

 name

 The name of the measure, as a string.
 Only used to identify the measure in the output.
-Must start with a letter and contain only alphanumeric and underscore characters.
+Must contain only alphanumeric and underscore characters and must start with a letter.

 numerator